Last Revised: June 21, 2021

 - Plug the pump directly into an outlet.
 Do not connect to an extension cord or power strip.
 See the Electrical Safety Fact Sheet for more information.

-- Locate in a vacuum pump cabinet (if one is available) or other ventilated cabinet.
+- Locate in a vacuum pump cabinet (if one is available) or other ventilated cabinet such as a fume hood.

 - Place the pump on a tray so that spilled oil is contained.